EllisBell/slapchat/README.md

 # slapchat
 Messing around with websockets.
 Available (hopefully) [here](https://slapchatapp.herokuapp.com/chat/)

 A single-room chat website in which messages are displayed through the medium of the "Batman Slapping Robin" meme.
+Todo: make mobile-friendly.

+N.b.
+I don't think it is in any way scalable but fun to use with my gf.

 ### Get it running locally